Search

 • CIMB Foundation and our Corporate Social Responsibility function conducts the sustainability due diligence when onboarding new partners

-• Group Human Resources manages human rights complaints received related to employees and unions
+• Group Human Resources manages complaints received related to employees and unions

 Our Group Human Rights Policy

-CIMB commits to continuous human rights due diligence to identify, prevent, and mitigate adverse human rights impacts identified across the Group through collaborations with our stakeholders.
-This is done on a risk-based approach, with the greatest attention paid to the areas of greatest risk to the Group, and most salient impacts on people, and in particular, vulnerable groups.
-For example, we engage with our clients who have a large number of migrant workers in Malaysia, to understand their worker practices, and their own human rights policies, due diligence mechanism, and grievance mechanism.
+CIMB commits to continuous human rights due diligence to identify, prevent, and mitigate adverse human rights impacts across the Group through collaborations with our stakeholders.
+This is done using a risk-based approach, with the greatest attention paid to the areas of greatest risk to the Group and the most salient impacts on people, particularly vulnerable groups.

 Commitments and Frameworks